Necroskillz/necroskillz.github.io/_posts/2011/2011-09-21-get-emails-from-sharepoint-2010-people-editor.aspx.md

 }
 ```

-So basically you iterate through a SPFieldUserValueCollection, checking
+So basically you iterate through a `SPFieldUserValueCollection`, checking
 if User property is null first.
 If it is, it means one of two things:
 either it’s a SharePoint group or it’s an AD group that wasn’t loaded
 into SharePoint yet.
 If the group is found in SiteGroups, it’s a
 SharePoint group, otherwise AD group must be loaded using EnsureUser
 method.

-Also for SharePoint group, if DistributionGroupEmail property is not
+Also for SharePoint group, if `DistributionGroupEmail` property is not
 set, the code drills into the group, and adds emails of all members.

 One thing this method doesn’t do is drill into AD groups when email is